 Upon 75th anniversary in 2014, Blue Note assembled another youngish supergroup that is molded, sort of, like the bands of the past.
 This time out, however, the band is comprised of established stars of the moment: pianist Robert Glasper, bassist Derrick Hodge, drummer Kendrick Scott, guitarist Lionel Loueke, trumpeter Ambrose Akinmusere, and saxophonist Marcus Strickland — hardly unknowns.
 Like Out of the Blue, they play mostly their superb compositions, but then they also collaborate with Blue Note Royalty by playing two Wayne Shorter tunes and including Shorter and Herbie Hancock on another.
 (Side note: per my friend and critic Michelle Mercer — this is a supergroup of male jazz players .
 The number of women on the Blue Note roster, historically and in the present, is pointedly anemic.)

-The resulting Our Point of View is a compelling statement about one of the several important places where jazz is thriving in 2017.
+Our Point of View is a compelling statement about one of the several important places where jazz is thriving in 2017.

 Maybe there were times in the past when jazz had a clear advanced guard, a leading figure, an era-defining sound.
 Maybe the “Blue Note sound” was even such a thing in, say, 1964 when Lee Morgan’s